-Bring the WPAFB Airport Zoning Board, if feasible, into an entity that comprises all jurisdictions within the area of concern, establishes synergies, and enhances inclusivity.
+If feasible, merge the WPAFB Airport Zoning Board with an entity that comprises all jurisdictions within the area of concern, establishes synergies, and enhances inclusivity.

 COM-5A Develop a public education campaign for Airport Zoning Regulations.

 Inclusivity is a precursor to collaboration, and together, unified communities can promote compatible growth around WPAFB, boosting the regional economic output.